Yoan98/code-block/README.md

 ### Examples files

-## docker-compose
+## yaml
-There are some .yml files,they can help you build local web,like gitlab,jenkins...
+There are some .yaml,they can help you build local web,like gitlab,jenkins...
 ## shell
 -  DevOps.sh